-As-Planned Versus As-Built
+As-Planned Vs. As-Built Analysis

 The as-planned versus as-built schedule delay analysis is a retrospective method which involves comparing the baseline, or as-planned, construction schedule against the as-built schedule or a schedule that reflects progress through a particular point in time.
 This analysis method is typically utilized when reliable baseline and as-built schedule information exists, but the contemporaneous schedule updates either do not exist or are flawed to the extent that they are not reliable to support a delay analysis.

 Implementation of the as-planned versus as-built schedule delay analysis can vary from a simple graphical comparison to a more sophisticated implementation which considers the start and finish dates and relative sequences of the various schedule activities.
 As an example, linear construction projects, such as road or pipeline construction projects with discrete delay issues, may utilize a simpler implementation of the as-planned versus as-built schedule analysis.